apache/directory-fortress-commander/README-SECURITY-MODEL.md

 1. Can be difficult to setup.

-- We've given you a head start with the sample policy load files both in this project and the Fortress Core.
+- We've given a head start with sample ARBAC policy load files.

-2. ARBAC is complicated.
+2. It's complicated.

-- The ou and range checks are hard to conceptualize and may not be required for your deployment.
+- The user and perm ou and range checks are hard to conceptualize and may not be required.

 ## 7. Policy load